inspedralbes/snipeit2dhcp/README.md

 # snipeit2dhcp
-Tool to read asset data (@MAC and custom field) to generate isc-dhcp file to fix @IP - @MAC
+Tool to read asset data from snipeit (@MAC and custom field) to generate isc-dhcp file to fix @IP - @MAC